Best Guide to Streaming with OVOPlay

 Back then, it was just a handful of sports – largely motorsport – but it didn’t take long for that to expand.
-With sports like water polo, badmington, more motor sports, Aussie pro wrestling, school rugby and so much more.
+With sports like water polo, rugby, badminton, more motorsport, Aussie pro wrestling, rugby and so much more.

 Alongside that growth came the opening up of OVOPlay to everyone for the most basic plan with limited sports (the perk of data-free streaming remains exclusive to OVO’s SIM mobile customers).

 There are now premium channels that can be accessed with a ‘Fan Pass’ for exclusive coverage for live and on demand sport.
 You don’t need to be an existing Ovo customer to access this pass, however you will be able to stream it data free if you’re on the Ovo network.

 How Much Does OVOPlay Cost?